AncyThomas-dev/Cybersecurity/Azure/readme.md

 The goal of this step is to configure the jump box to run Docker containers and to install a container.

-1. Started by installing `docker.io` on your Jump box.
+1. Started by installing `docker.io` on the Jump box.

     - Ran `sudo apt update` then `sudo apt install docker.io`